-In my first full-time job after high school, I was hired as an angle trisector—but that’s a story for another place and time.
-My real professional life began in 1973 when Dennis Flanagan gave me a job as an editor on the staff of Scientific American, and then taught me how to do it.
-I stayed with Scientific American until 1984.
-Since then I have made my living as a writer, except for two years in the early 1990s when I was the editor of American Scientist.
+Two singular events shaped my professional life.
+First, in 1973 Dennis Flanagan gave me a job as an editor on the staff of Scientific American, and then taught me how to do it.
+I stayed with the magazine until 1984.
+It’s where I got my education.

-In October 2005 my book Infrastructure: A Field Guide to the Industrial Landscape was published by W. W. Norton and Company.
+In 2005 my book Infrastructure: A Guide to the Industrial Landscape was published by W. W. Norton and Company.
 A revised and updated edition came out in 2014.
-The book has its own web site, with excerpts, a gallery of photographs, and even a more recent picture of the author.
+The book has its own website.
 In 2008 a collection of my essays, Group Theory in the Bedroom, and Other Mathematical Diversions, was published by Hill and Wang.
 That book too has a website.
 Another collection of essays, Foolproof, and Other Mathematical Meditations, was published by MIT Press in fall 2017.
 The website for that book is here.

 How to reach me